mjmanley/PredictiveModeling/ml_dlaas_getting_access.md

 - Natural Language Understanding
 - Deep learning experiments

-### Creating {{site.data.keyword.Bluemix_notm}} instances
+### Creating Bluemix instances

-Watch this video to see how to create the {{site.data.keyword.Bluemix_notm}} instances and view the credentials.
+Watch this video to see how to create the Bluemix instances and view the credentials.
 Then follow the steps below the video to set up your own environment.
 See the <a href="#retrieving-your-credentials">Retrieving your credentials</a> section below for the steps to view your credentials.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fm8gqguFD9g?rel=0" frameborder="0" allowfullscreen></iframe>